-Fasting Diet Effective for Multiple Sclerosis?
+Fasting Diet and Its Effectiveness for Multiple Sclerosis

 Study results from both human and animal research indicate that a fasting diet could be effective for treating multiple sclerosis.
 The latest research, from the University of Southern California, showed that the fasting diet (aka, fasting-mimicking diet, FMD) reversed symptoms of multiple sclerosis in some animals and reduced them in others while improving symptoms in patients.

 One critical component of the fasting type diet is the production of a substance called corticosterone.
 This steroid hormone is released by the adrenal glands and is involved in regulating metabolism.

 The release of the hormone prompts the destruction of autoimmune cells.
 Subsequently, this process then results in the generation of new healthy cells.

 Another critical component is the pattern of fasting and eating.
 Overall, the researchers found that it is the cycle of fasting and refeeding that causes the replacement of the autoimmune cells with new cells.

 Fasting diet study: part 1

 In the first part of the study, the researchers used two groups of mice with autoimmune disease.
 One group was given a very-low-calorie, low-protein FMD: three cycles of fasting lasting 3 days out of every 7.
 The other group consumed a normal diet.